-Methodists—Mainstay of the National Observance of Children’s Sabbaths
+Pan-Methodists and the National Observance of Children’s Sabbaths – a Quarter-Century of Faithful Participation

 Pan-Methodist Bishops Affirm Campaign